macagua/odoo-addons-google-maps/web_google_maps/README.md

 # New widget `"gplaces_address_autocomplete"`

 New widget to integrate [Place Autocomplete Address Form](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-addressform) in Odoo.
 The widget has four options that can be modify:
- - `component_form`
+ - `component_form`.
- - `fillfields`
+ - `fillfields`.
- - `lat`
+ - `lat`.
- - `lng`
+ - `lng`.

 ### Component form `component_form`
 Is an option used to modify which value you want to take from an objects returned by the geocoder.
-Full documentation about Google component types can be found [here](https://developers.google.com/maps/documentation/geocoding/intro#Types)
+Full documentation about Google component types can be found [here](https://developers.google.com/maps/documentation/geocoding/overview#Types)
 By default this option are configured like the following value
 ```javascript
     {